-We do need two additional computations, namely $W_d = C - AB$ and $X{2d} = C - AB$, where W_d is less than 2 ULPs of C_h and X_d is less than 2 ULPs of C. We exploit the special structure of the result by proceeding from high order terms to low order terms, something we can not do without this condition.
-Our implementation shown in Figure 11 makes use of the fact that there is a lot of cancellation of terms.
+In order to round our results correctly, we need two additional computations not shown in Table 1.
+These operations, $W_d = C - AB$ and $X{2d} = C - AB$, are each a multiply-add of three, full precision numbers, where $AB \approx C$.
+The approximation is such that W_d is less than 2 ULPs of C_h and X{2d} is less than 2 ULPs of C. We exploit the special structure of the result by proceeding from high order terms to low order terms, something we can not do without these conditions.
+Our implementation shown in Figure 12 makes use of the fact that there is a lot of cancellation of terms.
 For example, g[8] can have at most two nonzero digits.
+In addition, we don't always have to finish the calculation, as we show in Section 6.